|Please read the Carers Resilience Enablement Grant Terms and Conditions CAREFULLY.|

-- Repairers/ suppliers used must be based in Cornwall, where possible.
+- Repairers/ suppliers used must be based in Cornwall, if possible.

 - Carers must be referred and endorsed by a recognised service supporting carers.
-These are Cornwall Carers Service and Inclusion Matters.
+These are Cornwall Carers Service, Inclusion Matters and other professional services.

 - Applications must clearly explain that there are no alternatives to provide resource or meet expense.